 Tremblay conducted this study along with her PhD supervisor Rebecca Gokiert and other researchers at the Community-University Partnership for the Study of Children, Youth and Families (CUP).

-Melissa Tremblay’s research has been funded by supporters of the Lois Hole Hospital for Women through WCHRI.
+Melissa Tremblay’s research has been funded by the Alberta Women’s Health Foundation through WCHRI.